 Hot dogs in Alaska add a third meat to the traditional pork/beef blend–caribou.
-Grilled onions deglazed with Coca-Cola are the only essential topping.
+This gourmet hot dog recipe features grilled onions deglazed with Coca-Cola.
 The condiments are your own choice–mustard, ketchup, and relish are all allowed.

 If you’ve never heard the phrase chili-slaw, you’ve never ordered a hot dog in Atlanta.
 Spicy chili combined with tangy, creamy coleslaw and maybe a swipe of yellow mustard.